One of Luke's favourite dishes! He adores the sea urchin, the flavour is buttery and creamy in texture and sweet to taste.

-2. Place the coconut water in a small saucepan and bring to the boil over low-medium heat.
+2. Place the water (or coconut water) in a small saucepan and bring to the boil over low-medium heat.
 Whisk in the sea urchin butter until well combined.
 Add the fish sauce, chilli flakes and pepper, then whisk for 1 minute until well combined.
 Transfer the sauce to a large bowl, stir in the sliced spring onion and Asian basil and keep warm.

 3. Bring a medium saucepan of water to a rapid boil.
 Fill a large bowl with iced water for refreshing the noodles.
 Place the noodles into a noodle basket or strainer, then cook for 45 seconds.
 Remove the noodle basket, then immediately submerge the noodles still in the basket in the iced water to stop the cooking process.